Chaduke/paddles_balls_blocks_walls/README.md

 YouTube account of "Nathan Baggs" (go check him out he's great!): https://www.youtube.com/@nathanbaggs

-TODO List:

-- Create a clone of all 50 original levels from Block 1.30
-- Add 50 new unique levels
-- Create a Menu
-- Create a UI / HUD
-- Redo all sounds / music in Ableton Live

 My plan is to create progress reports and / or video every Sunday.